Idea-Maker-Agency/wplite/docs/components/unordered-list/README.md

 # Unordered List

-A reusable HTML unordered list component to standardize list rendering, improve maintainability, and ensure consistent styling and functionality across the project.
+A reusable HTML unordered list component to standardize rendering, improve maintainability, and ensure consistent styling and functionality across the project.

 ## Usage